Window cleaner: Tools

+In 2012 John Kimmel invented the water-fed squeegee flipper this combines purified water window washing and a microfiber pad to scrub with a top rinse bar just like water fed brushes but it can also squeegee contaminants that might otherwise be left behind with using a water fed brush.

 Access

 Methods of access and equipment related to both access and cleaning vary nationally and regionally.
 If a window is not easily accessible using one type of equipment then it is advisable to combine different tools to be able to clean it properly.